MicrosoftDocs/azure-docs/articles/azure-vmware/azure-vmware-solution-horizon.md

 A variation on the basic example might be to support connectivity for on-premises resources.
 For example, users access desktops and generate virtual desktop application traffic or connect to an on-premises Horizon pod using CPA.

 The diagram shows how to support connectivity for on-premises resources.
 To connect to your corporate network to the Azure Virtual Network, you need an ExpressRoute circuit.
-You'll also need to connect your corporate network with each of the private cloud and SDDCs using ExpressRoute Global Reach.
+You need to connect your corporate network with each of the private cloud and SDDCs using ExpressRoute Global Reach.
 It allows the connectivity from the SDDC to the ExpressRoute circuit and on-premises resources.

 :::image type="content" source="media/vmware-horizon/connect-corporate-network-azure-virtual-network.png" alt-text="Diagram showing the connection of a corporate network to an Azure Virtual Network." border="false":::

 ### Multiple Horizon pods on Azure VMware Solution across multiple regions

 Another scenario is scaling Horizon across multiple pods.
 In this scenario, you deploy two Horizon pods in two different regions and federate them using CPA.
-It's similar to the network configuration in the previous example, but with some additional cross-regional links.
+It's similar to the network configuration in the previous example, but with more cross-regional links.

-You'll connect the Azure Virtual Network in each region to the private clouds/SDDCs in the other region.
+Connect the Azure Virtual Network in each region to the private clouds/SDDCs in the other region.
 It allows Horizon connection servers part of the CPA federation to connect to all desktops under management.
 Adding extra private clouds/SDDCs to this configuration would allow you to scale to 24,000 sessions overall.

 The same principles apply if you deploy two Horizon pods in the same region.
 Make sure to deploy the second Horizon pod in a *separate Azure Virtual Network*.
 Just like the single pod example, you can connect your corporate network and on-premises pod to this multi-pod/region example using ExpressRoute and Global Reach.